 Trauma Therapy in St. Louis for Attachment, Relational, & Childhood Trauma

 Trauma can impact how you feel, think, and relate to others, often in ways that feel confusing or out of your control.
-Some symptoms you might be experiencing:

-Getting stuck in the same patterns, even when you want to change them
+Difficult patterns keeping repeating, even when you want to change them

 Common Symptoms and Effects of Trauma